Physical Therapy

 Pelvic floor physical therapy is beneficial for all genders and is often recommended for individuals experiencing discomfort, dysfunction, or recovery following childbirth, surgery, or injury.

-At this time our physical therapist Christina D’aoust is accepting patients on her waitlist for Pelvic Floor Physical therapy, and our physical therapist Erin Reid will soon be certified for external based physical therapy treatment.
+At this time our physical therapist Christina D’Aoust is accepting patients on her waitlist for Pelvic Floor Physical therapy, and our physical therapist Erin Reid has taken training for non-internal based Pelvic Floor physiotherapy.
+As our two pelvic floor therapists have varying levels of training each appropriate more specific conditions, please call the clinic to arrange your intake process so we can determine which practitioner is best for you.

 IMS/Dry Needling